 Participation in this network is open to all state and district assessment and technology leaders.
-Membership in IMS Global is not required.
+Membership in 1EdTech is not required.

 If you are interested in being a part of this network or have questions, please complete the enrollment form below to contact us.
 You can also read the FAQ for more information.
 The group held its first meeting in fall 2017 and continues to hold monthly meetings.